colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ### Requirement 6: Trustability & Auditability

 **Why:** "How did the agent decide that?" must have a clear, auditable answer.
-For regulated industries (healthcare, finance), this isn't optional—it's legal requirement.
+For regulated industries (healthcare, finance), this isn't optional, it's legal requirement.

 **What breaks:**
 - Black box agent responses with no explanation